zeek/zeek/scripts/base/frameworks/netcontrol/index.rst

 Package: base/frameworks/netcontrol
 ===================================

-The NetControl framework provides a way for Bro to interact with networking hard- and software, e.g. for dropping and shunting IP addresses/connections, etc.
+The NetControl framework provides a way for Zeek to interact with networking hard- and software, e.g. for dropping and shunting IP addresses/connections, etc.